eventualbuddha/rollup-plugin-stub/README.md

 stub_SEP('!');
 console.log(join('a', 'b', 'c')); // 'a!b!c'
 ```

+Note that this plugin takes advantage of the fact that ES modules use bindings for named exports.
+Since the default export is not bound, this plugin does not work with default exports.

 In tests you might want to stub a value for one test and reset it afterward.
 You can do that too: